Lord Peter Wimsey Book 9

 By Dorothy L Sayers

-The classic British detective series featuring amateur sleuth Lord Peter Wimsey, with a new introduction by crime writer David Mark.
+The ninth book in the classic British detective series featuring amateur sleuth Lord Peter Wimsey, with a new introduction by crime writer David Mark.

 Lord Peter Wimsey solves the mysteries of the man who was blown into the fourth dimension and the murder in fancy dress.
 He pursues miscreants across several countries and into unexpected hiding places.